jony741/PHP-Array-Colllection/README.md

  [0 => 'Desk', 2 => 'Chair']
 ```
 ### `intersectByKeys()`
-The intersectByKeys method removes any keys from the original data array that are not present in the given array or collection:
+The intersectByKeys method removes any keys from the original data array that are not present in the given array or dara array:
 ```$xslt
 $make_data = make_data([
     'serial' => 'UX301', 'type' => 'screen', 'year' => 2009